');

 About Trenton, TN

-Trenton is a small community in Tennessee with a population of 4,175 residents.
-The median household income is $50,645 per year, which is near the national average.
-The median age in Trenton is 38.2 years.
+Trenton is a small town located in Tennessee with a population of 4,175 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $50,645 per year, which is 33% below the national median of $75,149.
+The median age of 38.2 years is close to the US median age of 38.9 years.

 Cost of Living in Trenton, TN